EssBuilds/starmamas/README.md

 [View Project Board](https://github.com/EssBuilds/starmamas/projects?query=is%3Aopen)

+The project board for Star Mamas was used to manage tasks and track progress, with a focus on transparency and collaboration.
+This included the use of tools like Jira and GitHub Projects, ensuring that the project was well-organized and on track.

+The goal was to create a clear and consistent development process, with a focus on transparency and collaboration.
+This included the use of modern project management tools and practices, with a focus on efficiency and reliability.
+The result was a clear and consistent development process that made it easy for developers to track progress and manage tasks.

 *   Used GitHub Projects for task tracking and sprint management.
 *   Columns: Backlog, Sprint Planning, In Progress, Review, Done.

 Project Board Screenshot

+The sprint progress for Star Mamas was tracked using weekly sprints and daily standups, with a focus on continuous feedback and iteration.
+This included the use of tools like Jira and GitHub Projects, ensuring that the project was well-organized and on track.

+The goal was to create a clear and consistent development process, with a focus on transparency and collaboration.
+This included the use of modern project management tools and practices, with a focus on efficiency and reliability.
+The result was a clear and consistent development process that made it easy for developers to track progress and manage tasks.

 ### Sprint Progress